usafa-astro-331/Astro-331-2023-Spring/lab 01 electrical power/README.md

 Slowly turn the potentiometer and watch the current and voltage change on the LCD.

-Disconnect power to Arduino before turning off the halogen light.
+Disconnect the Arduino and turn off the halogen light.

 ### prepare for outdoor testing

+For outdoor testing, FlatSAT will be powered by a 3-cell 18650 Lithium ion battery with the cells connected in series, providing a nominal 11.1 V. The input pin of an Arduino MKR Zero (or MKR 1000) can tolerate 5-5.5 V. You will use a switching regulator called a BEC to step the supply voltage down from 12 V to 5 V.

+Arduino will further step the 5 V down to 3.3 V for its internal logic.
+3.3 V out is also available on the Vcc pin to power peripherals.

+Arduino pins:

+- Vin: 5 V power input
+- 5V: 5 V power output (for some peripherals)
+- Vcc: 3.3 V power output
+- Gnd

+**Note**: applying 12 V directly to Vin will break your Arduino.

+- Velcro the battery holder to back of breadboard.
-Connect 3-cell 18650 Li-ion holder to Arduino's Vin pin.
+- Connect 3-cell 18650 Li-ion holder to posts on breadboard holder.

-A 3-cell Lithium Ion battery provides 11.1 V, which is within the input range of Arduino MKR.
-Arduino will step that voltage down to provide 5 V on the 5 V pin and 3.3 V on the VCC pin.
+- Using banana plugs, connect the battery holder wires to the posts on your breadboard
+  - Red: positive
+  - Black: negative
+- Connect the BEC
+  - 12 V side connects to breadboard posts
+  - 5 V side connects to FlatSAT
+    - Red: Vin
+    - Black: ground rail
+- **Have your instructor check your connections**

-Disconnect the computer, insert Li-ion cells, and verify that FlatSAT still works.
+- Insert Li-ion cells and verify that FlatSAT works
+- remove cells

 ## data collection scheme